proplot-dev/proplot/docs/showcase.rst

 these are `~proplot.axes.wrapper_cmap` and `~proplot.axes.wrapper_cycle`.
 For details on the former, see the below examples and :ref:`On-the-fly colormaps`.
-For details on the latter, see :ref:`Changing the color cycle`.
+For details on the latter, see :ref:`On-the-fly color cycles`.

 An especially handy `~proplot.axes.wrapper_cmap` feature is the ability to label `~matplotlib.axes.Axes.contourf` plots with